escottalexander/stablecoin-challenge/README.md

 - [ ] Shares are calculated correctly based on current exchange rate
 - [ ] The system handles edge cases (no shares, zero interest, etc.)

-Nothing material to test on the frontend but you may need to return to these helper methods you just created if something isn't working as expected later.

 ---